satra/satra.github.com/source/about/index.markdown

 sidebar: true
 ---

-I am a research scientist at the [McGovern Institute for Brain Research][MIBR] at MIT, an assistant professor in the Department of Otology and Laryngology at [Harvard Medical School][HMS], and a faculty member in the [Speech and Hearing Biosciences and Technology][SHBT] program in the
+I am a principal research scientist at the [McGovern Institute for Brain Research][MIBR] at MIT, an assistant professor in the Department of Otology and Laryngology at [Harvard Medical School][HMS], and a faculty member in the [Speech and Hearing Biosciences and Technology][SHBT] program in the